 The number of passengers in any vehicle may not exceed the number of available safety belts.
 Passenger travel in pickup truck beds is prohibited.

-- Consumption or transportation of alcohol by drivers and passengers is prohibited in university vehicles except as provided in Section 3.4 b.
+- Consumption or transportation of alcohol by drivers and passengers is prohibited in university vehicles except as provided in Section 3.4-2 below.

 - Purchased alcohol being transported for an approved university activity must remain closed during transportation, and should be placed in the vehicle trunk if possible.